AMARESLYY/Practice-Amaresly/README.md

 4. **Social Features:**
    - Follow other users to see their projects in your feed.
    - Share projects via social media or direct link.
-   - Save favorite projects to personal collections.

 5. **Project Discovery:**
    - Search for projects by keywords.
    - Browse projects by categories or tags.
    - View trending projects based on likes and comments.

-6. **Notification System:**
-   - Receive notifications for new likes, comments, and followers.
-   - Customizable notification settings.

 7. **Responsive Design:**
    - Ensure the platform is fully responsive and works on all devices.